 Charlotte’s Magic Cream is the product that made the brand.
 Tilbury came up with the formula to help rejuvenate the skin of supermodels backstage.
-According to her it became so popular and in demand that she just had to share it with the world.
+According to her, it became so popular and in demand that she just had to share it with the world.

-It comes in an attractive jar with a rose-gold lid.
-I love the packaging- its so pretty and inviting.
-The UK version is listed as having SPF15 but strangely the American one seems not to have any sun protection.
+It comes in an attractive jar with a rose-gold lid, I love the packaging- it’s so pretty and inviting.
+And of course, it has the trademark Charlotte Tilbury look to it, which by the way, I love!

 Its main claim is to fight ageing in every way with Magic Cream’s BioNymph Peptide Complex.
 This is a breakthrough ingredient that “fights the ageing process on all fronts, stimulates collagen production and fights free radicals, to reduce the appearance of wrinkles and smooth the skin.”